decaf-dev/obsidian-dataloom/README.md

 ### Editing Cells

 To edit a cell, just click on it.
-Changes made to the cell will be propagated to the markdown.
+A textarea will appear which will allow you to edit the cell's content.
+Just click outside the box or press enter to save the text.
+Notion-Like tables will automatically handle updating your markdown ;)

 #### Tags